S3 Glacier – Instant, Flexible & Deep Archive Compared [2026]

 • With Amazon S3, you pay only for what you use and there is no minimum fee.

-• Amazon S3 has three pricing components: storage (per GB per month), data transfer in or out (per GB per month), and requests (per n thousand requests per month).
+• Amazon S3 pricing components include: storage (per GB per month, varies by storage class), data transfer out (per GB per month), requests and data retrievals (per n thousand requests per month), and optional management/analytics features.

 Scalability & Elasticity